Simon-Bertrand/MutualInformation-PyTorch/README.md

 # Fix

 Need to fix the ranges in DB estimations.
 When N and nRealizations increases, the linspace range becomes wider, which deteriorates the Pxy estimation.
-Aminmax should be used in a batched fashion => Having one linspace for each batch.
+Aminmax should be used in a batched fashion => Having one linspace for each batch and we will use (q,1-q) percentiles range

 # Install library